Online Catalogue

 Home Office Statistical Bulletin

-This release presents detailed statistics on fire incidents which occurred in the financial year 2021 to 2022 (1 April 2021 to 31 March 2022) for fire and rescue services (FRSs) in England.
+This release presents detailed statistics on fire incidents which occurred in the year ending March 2023 (1 April 2022 to 31 March 2023) for fire and rescue services (FRSs) in England.

 ISBN